 BUB: It’s a tie between two things: sharing and buttons.

 BB: It’s great when celebrities such as yourself use their fame to help others.
 What are some things people should know about no-kill shelters?

 BUB: That’s a great question.
 I think the most important thing to know about “no-kill” shelters is that in many cases the term “no-kill” is just a technicality.
 Unfortunately in today’s world, it is impossible for every shelter to be “no-kill” because there are simply far too many homeless pets in the world, and not enough homes.
 So most “no-kill” shelters end up having to give up some of their pets to regular shelters anyway.
 And it’s important to understand that regular shelters don’t want to euthanize pets.
 They are the ones with the most difficult jobs, and most good shelters do everything they can to minimize euthanasia, and to find homes for all of their pets.
 The problem is that the term “no-kill” shelter ends up giving regular shelters a bad wrap, and this can affect their funding, and their ability to do the work they need to do.
-So while many heating oil companies Allentown PA are doing great work, it’s important to understand that there are also thousands of amazing regular shelters that are also doing excellent work, that also need volunteers and funding, and in many cases have a much more difficult job.
+So it’s important to understand that there are also thousands of amazing regular shelters that are also doing excellent work, that also need volunteers and funding, and in many cases have a much more difficult job.

 BB: Tell us about your Big FUND for the ASPCA.